MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

   ![Add authentication](media/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc/b2c8-n.png)

 ### Add app secrets for your app
-   Select **Certificates & secrets** then click **New client secrets**, then input your secret description and click **ADD**.
-After you create the secret, do remember to copy the secret value for use later in this article.
-There is a copy icon next to the secret value, click it to copy the value.
+   Select **Certificates & secrets**, then **New client secrets**.
+Input your secret description and then select **ADD**.
+After you create the secret, select the copy icon next to the secret value to copy the value for use later in this article.

    ![Update app key](media/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc/b2c9-n.png)
    ![Update app key](media/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc/b2c10-n.png)